openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 ```

 Character encoding is UTF-8.
 Data from the OBS however uses only the
-7-bit ASCII part.
+7-bit ASCII part, for simplicity on the embedded system.
 There is no BOM at the start.

 ### Data